-Transportation Demand Management (TDM) or Commute Trip Reduction, although enacted under legislation separate from the Clean Air Washington Act, is closely related to the motor vehicle issues addressed by Clean Air Washington.
-TDM helps solve transportation-related air pollution, energy and congestion problems by promoting changes in driving behavior.
-TDM in Washington focuses on commute trip reduction efforts.
+Transportation Demand Management or Commute Trip Reduction (CTR), although enacted under legislation separate from the Clean Air Washington Act, is closely related to the motor vehicle issues addressed by Clean Air Washington.
+CTR helps solve transportation-related air pollution, energy and congestion problems by promoting changes in driving behavior.
+CTR in Washington focuses on commute trip reduction efforts.
 It promotes alternatives to single occupant vehicles, such as transit, carpools and vanpools, cycling, walking and telecommuting.
 Clean Air Washington directs local governments in Clark County to adopt Commute Trip Reduction ordinances and plans.
 It also requires major public and private employers to adopt and implement Commute Trip Reduction programs after local jurisdictions have adopted their plans.
 To do this, companies and local governments can offer incentives such as parking incentives for carpoolers and alternative work schedules.
-The Washington Department of Transportation has the main responsibility for implementing Commute Trip Reduction (CTR).
-Further details can be obtained by contacting CTRAN at (360) 696-4494 for their progress with CTR.
+The Washington Department of Transportation has the main responsibility for implementing Commute Trip Reduction.